2.13 Contractors Introductory Workshop Overview:

 This workshop is intended for the landscaper, mason, or builder looking to build dry stone walls.
 Similar to 1.10, this workshop will be taught by highly experienced professional wallers with Advanced or Master Craftsman certification.
 The hands on building portion of the workshop is a little faster paced, making room for discussions about pricing and business strategies, equipment, and other contractor related topics.
 This workshop is suited to beginners and those with previous stone working experience.

 Over the course of the day each participant will build about 25 sq. ft. of wall (one side).
-These workshops are taught using round field stone stone.
-If you learn to build with round stone you can build with anything.
 Participants will learn all the basic rules of structural dry stone walling that can be applied to any type of stone and project.

 This workshop will feature hands on experience with a free standing wall, like those traditionally used as livestock fences and property boundaries.
 The information learned is directly applicable to all types of dry stone walls, including retaining walls, seat walls, and more.

 Certified DSWA-GB Instructors will guide participants through the process of building a dry stone wall.
 There will be no more than 8 students per instructor, so there is plenty of direct interaction with the instructors.
 Most workshops have 2 instructors with up to 16 participants.

 The day will begin with a brief introductory discussion.
 Participants will select their area to work, and start by dismantling the existing wall.
 During this process, stone sorting techniques will be taught, and correct and incorrect aspects of the existing wall will be discussed.
 Once the walls are dismantled, the foundation will be discussed and prepared, and the all important string-line guides will be introduced.
 Participants will then be guided through placing foundation stones, and beginning to build the wall.
 Principles of walling are discussed, demonstrated, and practiced as the 1st few courses are built by the participants.